FAQ

 How does Future Faculty and Academic Careers differ from the Center for Teaching Innovation (CTI)?

 Although Future Faculty and Academic Careers offers some teaching-related programming in collaboration with and additionally to that of CTI, the focus audiences and missions of the units differ slightly.
 The Graduate School’s Future Faculty and Academic Careers office specializes in career exploration and development programming designed for graduate students and postdoctoral scholars preparing to go on to faculty and academic careers in a wide range of settings.
 Research and extension associates and visiting scholars who identify as postdoctoral scholars are also welcome to participate.
 Much of the programming centers around identity formation, development and pursuit of career interests, and preparation for successful transition to a faculty or academic position after leaving Cornell.
-CTI offers programming for domestic and international teaching assistants, postdoctoral scholars, current faculty including lecturers, and anyone else involved in teaching undergraduate courses at Cornell, with an emphasis on supporting innovative in undergraduate teaching across Cornell University.
+CTI offers programming for domestic and international teaching assistants, postdoctoral scholars, current faculty including lecturers, and anyone else involved in teaching undergraduate courses at Cornell, with an emphasis on supporting innovation in undergraduate teaching across Cornell University.

 Where can I learn more about Future Faculty and Academic Careers resources and events?